- slide 1 of 3

 Is It Racist?

-Interestingly enough, the one language choice that was not contested in those early days was the use of the word “nigger.”
-Only years later did people begin to condemn the books as racist, partially due to the use of the “n word.”
+Interestingly enough, the one language choice that was not contested in those early days was the use of the N-word.
+Only years later did people begin to condemn the books as racist.
 In addition, those who ban the books complain about the fact that Jim is nothing more than a stereotype in the novel, a superstitious man who doesn’t think for himself, and merely goes along with Huck’s (and later Tom’s) plans.
 He is put down throughout the book by various characters, and Huck even feels guilty for helping Jim to his freedom.
 Perhaps their strongest argument is that Jim is not a stereotypical slave from that time, as slaves suffered much more than he ever does in the novel.

 The defenders argue that the novel simply portrays the way things were during that time period.
-After all, the word “nigger” was used constantly, and people did continuously look down on people who were enslaved.
+After all, the offensive N-word was used constantly, and people did continuously look down on people who were enslaved.
 In fact, they maintain, the book shows how inhumane people were to slaves in those days, and condemns them (in Twain’s sly manner) for acting in that manner.

 - slide 3 of 3